-complete certainty.
+In earlier papers we have provided an analysis of adjectival conservatism that builds on an understanding of a generalised conservative attitude to the realisation of value under conditions of uncertainty, however the underlying value might be defined.
+In this paper we seek to provide an analysis of nominal conservatism by considering the structure and content of potentially distinctive conservative values.
+As is suggested by the reference to uncertainty in relation to adjectival conservatism, we think of nominal conservatism as a form of conservatism that would apply even in a world of complete certainty.
 Many conservative thoughts and styles of argument, including (but not limited to) appeals to the 'precautionary principle' or the 'law of unintended consequences' or claims about the operation of 'slippery slopes', relate more or less directly to uncertainty.
-One can't therefore rule out the possibility that the conservative element of those thoughts may relate to the attitude to uncertainty itself rather than to any underlying value4.
-So our strategy in exploring the possibilities for nominal conservatism involves an explicit abstraction from uncertainty so as to concentrate attention on potential conservative values themselves.
+One can't therefore rule out the possibility that the conservative element of those thoughts may derive from the attitude to the realisation of value under conditions of uncertainty rather than to the identification of a specifically conservative underlying value.
+So our strategy in exploring the possibilities for nominal conservation from uncertainty so as to concentrate attention on distinctively conservative values themselves.

 One further point on the relationship between adjectival, nominal and practical conservatism is in order at this stage.
 Initially at least, we take these three forms of conservatism to be mutually independent.
-We do not wish to claim that one or other of the forms - or any particular combination of the forms - is the 'real' conservatism.
+We do not wish to claim that one or other of the forms - or any particular combination of the forms - is the 'true' conservatism.
 Our interest in this paper is simply in making the distinctions and providing an analysis of the nominal form.

-The common feature of all nominal conservative arguments is that they seek to justify a status quo bias by appeal to a specific value that is overlooked by non-conservatives.
-Of course this is not to say that such a conservative value applies in all decision-making contexts.
+The common feature of all nominal conservative arguments is that they seek to justify a status quo bias by appeal to a specific value that is overlooked or discounted by non-conservatives.
+This is not to say that such a conservative value applies in all decision-making contexts.
 The value may be relevant only in certain cases, so that conservatism and the associated status quo bias are only warranted in those cases.
-And of course the relevant conservative value may not be the only value relevant in these cases.
-But for the relevant value to qualify as a conservative value it must operate systematically to protect the status quo to some extent at least in at least a significant range of cases.
-Other values (liberty, equality, well-being, etc.) may sometimes support the status quo and sometimes support a proposed alternative, but any support for the status quo from consideration of such values is contingent in the sense that if the choice is between A and B and the value in question recommends B, then it would do so regardless of which of A and B happens to be the status quo.
+And, as already noted, the relevant conservative value may not be the only value relevant even in those cases where it applies.
+But for the relevant value to qualify as a substantive conservative value it must operate systematically to protect the status quo to at least some extent in at least a significant range of cases.
+Other values (liberty, equality, well-being, etc.) may sometimes support the status quo and sometimes support a proposed alternative, but any support for the status quo from consideration of such values is contingent in the sense that if the choice is between A and B and the value in question recommends B, then it would do so regardless of which of A and B happens to be the status quo (or, indeed, if the status quo were some third possibility, C).
 By contrast, we take it to be an essential aspect of any genuinely conservative value that that value attaches to the status quo as a non-contingent matter.